 Nevertheless, the business risks posed by climate change have grown in magnitude and in number.

 Until just five years ago, companies were being told that material physical impacts of climate change were still decades away.

 Five years ago there was almost no discussion of systemic climate risk, which is now commonly characterized as the risk elephant in the room.

-Nine years ago, when Simon Dietz of the London School of Economics was preparing to teach a climate change course for business executives, he could not find a textbook for the course.
+Ten years ago, when Simon Dietz of the London School of Economics was preparing to teach a climate change course for business executives, he could not find a textbook for the course.
 The Climatographers were asked to write that textbook, which was then published in 2012 under the title The Changing Profile of Corporate Climate Change Risk.
 It was followed in 2013 by Adapting to Climate Change– 2.0 Enterprise Risk Management.

 Your Climate Change MBA pulls together a great deal of topical information and insight, while also pointing you to a large number of curated “topical dashboards” in the Climate Web.
 Each of those “dashboards” can save you anywhere from a few hours to weeks of research.
 Note that taking advantage of the ability to download the Climate Web through Premium Access makes it much faster and easier to explore (more on that later).

 Note: Due to the nature of its objectives and its content, Your Climate Change MBA will always be a work in progress.
 We welcome your suggestions for new content and modifications that would make Your Climate Change MBA more useful to you as a source of actionable business knowledge.
 Please contact the Climatographers at email@example.com or at 503-913-0025.